CyrisXD/CyrisXD/README.md

 # 👋 &nbsp;Hi there

-I'm a software developer based in New Zealand.
-I enjoy coding open-source projects that solve unique problems.
-I love combining my hobbies like 3D printing, coding and building various projects with RaspberryPi's or Arduino.
-Slightly obsessed with Home Automation and Home Labs.
-You can find me on Twitter [@Sudo_Overflow](https://twitter.com/sudo_overflow).
-Feel free to tweet me any time.
-You can also check out my website [Cyris.io](https://Cyris.io) for my blog and more.
+I'm a software developer and blockchain player.
+I love to research and code blockchain related applications.
+In the past 1 year I've developed quite a few discord bots for blockchain activity monitoring.
+Now I'm working on web3 and smart contracts.
+Also am a volunteer for the largest DAO on Cronos chain.
+The next major goal is to become a validation node for Aptos chain and to learn Move language and write MVM-executable smart contracts.

 &nbsp;